rohitg00/massivedecks/README.md

 Let us have a close look at the Acornfile and see what is defined:

 - **Containers**: These containers will be deployed for running Massivedecks.
 We have two containers, one for Massivedecks and the other for Postgres.
-We are setting the environment variables returned from the MariaDB Acorn service for the Massivedecks container.
+We are setting the environment variables returned from the Postgres Acorn service for the Massivedecks container.
 - **Services**: Acorn services are external services your application can utilize.
 In this case, we use the [PostgreSQL Acorn service](https://github.com/acorn-io/postgres/pkgs/container/postgres).

 ## Steps